kmonsoor/blog.kmonsoor.com/content/articles/tech/generate-er-diagram-from-sql-database.md

 For convenience, i kept the .jar files (JDBC-connector, and SchemaSpy) in my home folder.
-Now, in my case, My OS is Linux, my DB-host address is: 127.0.0.1, running PostgreSQL-9.3 at port 5432 .
+Now, in my case, my OS is Linux, database is host address is `127.0.0.1`, running `PostgreSQL-9.3` at port `5432`.
 So, i run the command like this:

 ```
  $ java -jar ./schemaSpy_5.0.0.jar -t pgsql -host 127.0.0.1:5432 -db your_database_name \
                                    -u your_DB_user_name -p your_password -s public \
-                                    -dp ./postgresql-9.3-1102.jdbc3.jar
+                                   -dp ./postgresql-9.3-1102.jdbc3.jar \
                                    -o output_folder
 ```

 It may take a little while, depending on the size of the schema of the database.
 After that, you will find the output folder/directory named `output_folder`.
-You'll see some output when the magic is going on, like this.
+You'll see some output when the magic is going on, similar to this below.

 ```
 Using database properties: [./schemaSpy_5.0.0.jar]/net/sourceforge/schemaspy/dbTypes/pgsql.properties
-  Gathering schema details................(6sec)
+Gathering schema details....................(6sec)
-  Writing/graphing summary......(2sec)
+Writing/graphing summary....................(2sec)
-  Writing/diagramming details..........................(31sec)
+Writing/diagramming detail..................(31sec)
 Wrote relationship details of 113 tables/views to directory 'output' in 41 seconds.

 View the results by opening output_folder/index.html
 ```

-Now, start browsing the generated docs from "index.html" in the output folder.
+Now, all the generated files are in the `output_folder`.
+Start your journey by starting from the `index.html` in the output folder.
+Open it by using any browser you want.

 Good luck. :)

+**P.S.** I am not a native English speaker.
+So, if you see any oddly worded or phrased staff, please be kind to suggest an edit.
+Also, there can be a typo, or a dead link.
+Please help me by mentioning it in a comment, or directly suggest by editing the source of this article, linked below.
+Thanks in advance.

+Link to the source of this article: [https://github.com/kmonsoor/blog.kmonsoor.com/...](https://github.com/kmonsoor/blog.kmonsoor.com/blob/master/content/articles/tech/generate-er-diagram-from-sql-database.md)